V3lectronics/SPIRIT/README.md

 # Cost

-The total cost of the device is x (excluding shipping)
+The total assembly cost of the device is unknown

 # Ethical And Environmental Concerns